Memristor-Based Meta-Learning for Fast mmWave Beam Prediction in Non-Stationary Environments: Simulation Results

 In Figs. \ref{fig:5} and \ref{fig:6}, we first test the model in the same distribution as the training environment so as to show the performance of the model in the test environment.
 It is easy to see from both Figs. \ref{fig:5} and \ref{fig:6} that, the traditional MAML approach outperforms the WMMSE and unsupervised learning approaches at high signal-to-noise ratios (SNRs).
+The relevant reasons lie in that: i) as at the high SNR regions, the nonconvexity in the WSR maximization problem is amplified.
+M-ML has the capability of searching the global optimal point along the complex geometry, while the other algorithms might search the local optimal points in the geometry surface of the WSR optimization problem. ii) However, at low SNR regions, WMMSE might easily search the global optimal point due to the shrank solution space.
+Besides, it resolves the non-convex WSR maximization problem with higher convergence.
 In addition, our M-ML introduces a memorization mechanism based on the traditional MAML, which is designed to enhance the model's ability of rapid adaptation to i) the environment where both training and testing channels follow the same distribution and ii) the new environments.
+Although the performance improvement is not significant in the test environment with the same distribution, this indicates potential room for improvement in the model's adaptability when encountering different environments.